-Beta blockers – this group of medication acts by slowing the heart rate down and relaxing the force of the heartbeats, which lowers the blood pressure.
-Commonly used medications in this group include atenolol, metoporolol, and propanolol.
+Beta blockers – this group of medications acts by slowing the heart rate down and relaxing the force of the heartbeats, which lowers the blood pressure.
+Commonly used medications in this group include atenolol, metoprolol, and propanolol.
 Common potential side effects include fatigue and low heart rate, or pulse.

-Calcium channel blockers – this group of medicines prevent calcium from entering the heart cells.
+Calcium channel blockers – this group of medicines prevents calcium from entering the heart cells.